Thought, Word and Deed

 - it does not curve smoothly

 The idea is that as you draw this line, as soon as you become conscious of the direction in which you are going you have to change direction.

 One great tip when drawing a neurographic line is to use your non-dominant hand.

-That means that if you are right-handed, you would put the pen in your left hand and if you are left-handed you will put the pen in your right hand.
+That means that if you are right-handed, you would put the pen in your left hand and if you are left-handed you will hold the pen in your right hand.

-By crossing the centerline and putting the pen in the opposite hand you are forcing your mind to see these paths differently than they would through the automatic way that we naturally go if we are perhaps right-handed.
+By crossing the centerline of your body and putting the pen in the opposite hand you are forcing your mind to see these paths differently than it would through the automatic way that you naturally go if you are perhaps right-handed.